 The patient suffered from no previous strokes, traumatic insults, or brain tumours

-The patient completed at least two out of the three diagnostic tests for visuospatial neglect during the acute phase after the patient’s stroke, i.e., within 14 days
+The patient completed at least two out of the three diagnostic tests for visuospatial neglect during the acute phase after the patient’s stroke, i.e., within 14 days after stroke onset

 If only two of the three tests were completed, their results must have been sufficient for a clear diagnosis, i.e., exhibiting clear symptoms/a lack of symptoms indicative of neglect in both tests

-Following these criteria, the study included a total of 206 right-hemispheric stroke patients, comprised of 103 female and 103 male patients (see Table 1).
+Following these criteria, the study included a total of 206 right-hemispheric stroke patients, comprised of 103 female and 103 male patients (see Table 1 for demographic data).
 The mean age at stroke was 62.6 years (SD = 13.8 years) overall, while for women it was 64.4 years (SD = 15.4 years) and 60.8 years (SD = 12.1 years) for men.
 169 of the 206 patients experienced an infarct/ischaemic stroke (F = 79; M = 90), while 34 patients suffered from haemorrhagic strokes (F = 22; M = 12), and 3 patients experienced a combination of ischaemic and haemorrhagic strokes (F = 2; M = 1).

 Patients were assessed for primary visual field defects (i.e., hemi- or quadrantanopia) via standard neurological confrontation testing.
 32 of the included patients exhibited primary visual field defects: 26 patients (F = 14; M = 12) were diagnosed with hemianopia and 6 with quadrantanopia (F = 2; M = 4).